toolworks-dev/trusty-notes/PRIVACY.md

 ### Notes and Content
 - All notes and content you create are encrypted end-to-end using AES-GCM encryption
-- Encryption keys are derived from your seed phrase, which is never transmitted to our servers
+- Encryption keys are derived from your sync code, which is never transmitted to our servers
 - Notes are stored locally in your browser and optionally synchronized with our servers in encrypted form
 - We cannot access, read, or decrypt your notes as we don't have access to your encryption keys